-- (1) Represents grants of options made under the Omnibus Incentive Plan, which vested immediately upon grant. - (2) These amounts represent the dollar amount of in-the-money unexercised options held as at December 31, 2020, calculated by taking the difference between the closing price of the Subordinate Voting Shares on the TSX on that date, being \$40.94 per share, and the option exercise price, being \$15.00 per option, and multiplying that amount by the number of vested options held. - (3) These amounts represent DSUs granted quarterly to Directors on March 31, 2020, June 30, 2020, September 30, 2020 and December 31, 2020 plus dividend equivalent DSUs credited to Directors in respect of the quarterly dividends paid in Fiscal 2020.
+(1) Represents grants of options made under the Omnibus Incentive Plan, which vested immediately upon grant.

+- (2) These amounts represent the dollar amount of in-the-money unexercised options held as at December 31, 2021, calculated by taking the difference between the closing price of the Subordinate Voting Shares on the TSX on that date, being \$54.03 per share, and the option exercise price, being \$15.00 per option, and multiplying that amount by the number of vested options held. - (3) These amounts represent DSUs granted quarterly to Directors on March 31, June 30, September 30 and December 31 of each quarter since the IPO plus dividend equivalent DSUs credited to Directors in respect of such quarterly dividends.
 The grant date fair value of the DSUs has been calculated in accordance with the Omnibus Incentive Plan, as the number of DSUs granted times the Market Price on the grant date.
 The dividend equivalent DSUs have been calculated in accordance with the Omnibus Incentive Plan, by multiplying the amount of the quarterly dividend paid on the Shares by the number of DSUs held by the Director on the record date for such dividend and dividing such amount by the Market Price at the close of the first business day immediately following the dividend record date, with fractions computed to three decimal places. - (4) On February 24, 2021, Mr. Clark stepped down as Lead Director and Chair of the CNG Committee.
 On the same date, the Board appointed Ms. Ambrose as Lead Director and Ms. Sutherland as Chair of the CNG Committee.
 Mr. Clark remains a member of the CNG committee.